AswinKumar3/Phonepe/README.md

 This project was created for the course purpose, and to find out the top 10 data.
 # How to
 The project was done via two separate applications namely Jupyter notebook, and pycharm.
+# Instructions
-Open the .Py file and run it.
+* Open the .Py file and run it.
-It will be directed to the streamlit page.
+* It will be directed to the streamlit page.
-There you can see the data's for which i have created with the help of MySQL.
+* There you can see the data's for which i have created with the help of MySQL.